 - Generally speaking, you will need to convince the evaluator that your company has the operational capacity and capability to execute the project at hand.
-Don't forget that, as well as describing technical competence, you'll also need to provide information on commercial competence. - Although there is no page limit for this section try not to be too lengthy. - Implementation team Make sure to describe the team's technological knowledge and good understanding of market.
+Don't forget that, as well as describing technical competence, you'll also need to provide information on commercial competence. - If the SME uses a subcontractor he must convince and elaborate on the contracting procedure, including the process of selection, credibility and relevant characteristics of the tender (even for small companies). - Although there is no page limit for this section try not to be too lengthy. - Implementation team Make sure to describe the team's technological knowledge and good understanding of market.
 Prove the team has expertise in all the relevant aspects. - Although you will not get special marks for Section 4, it is important to take this section seriously.
 The marks will be integrated into the marks for sections 1-3. - Describe the resources that are available to the company the facilities, manpower. - If your company is working on other projects/products in parallel, make sure to show that the one at hand has ample resources devoted to it. - The CVs provided should be short, but must include information on previous work experience, activities and publications that are relevant to the proposed project.